People love the Bahia Honda State Park beaches — many people call them the best beaches in the Florida Keys.

-- Loggerhead Beach is also on the western end of the island but faces the open Atlantic.
+- Loggerhead Beach is also on the western end of the island and faces the open Atlantic.
 It’s a very shallow beach with a large shallow sand bar a few feet offshore.
 After Hurricanes Ian and Nicole in 2022, it lost a lot of its sand.

-Bahia Honda State Park activities: Kayaking, snorkeling and hiking
+Bahia Honda State Park snorkeling, kayaking and hiking

 A popular activity at Bahia Honda is kayaking.
 With its clear Caribbean-quality water and abundant bird and marine life, the water here beckons to kayakers.
 Be aware, though, that currents and tides can be strong and this will be open-water kayaking.
 You can rent sit-on-top kayaks at the concession stand at the marina at Calusa Beach.